GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

 #### Expand the manifest template

 Use `helm template` to expand the template.
-We recommend that you save the expanded manifest file for future updates to the application.
+We recommend that you save the expanded manifest file for future updates to the app.

 ```shell
 helm template chart/prometheus-operator \